mtaank-github/SURP_Project/README.md

-# SURP_Project - Mukesh Taank
+# SURP Project - Mukesh Taank

-This repository contains all of the work I have completed over the course of the Summer Undergraduate Research Program (SURP) at CITA.
+This repository contains all of the work I have completed over the course of the Summer Undergraduate Research Program (SURP) at the Canadian Institute for Theoretical Astrophysics (CITA).

 Supervisors: Peter G. Martin and Antoine Marchal.